MicrochipTech/aws-iot-firmware-pic32mz/documents/iot-ethernet-out-of-box-guide.md

     <cert data>
     -----END CERTIFICATE-----
     ```
--  Copy and paste your private key into the box labeled Client Private Key.
+-  Copy and paste your AWS Certificate Private Key into the box labeled AWS Certificate Private Key.
   -  The key should look like

     ```